ta-data-bcn/analysis-lectures/README.md

 The third lecture is a presentation about the insights gotten from a TED Talks data analysis.

 After watching the video...
 - What do you think about the visualisations that the speaker used to present his insights?
 Which one is your favorite?
+    Overall, the visualisations are good, however, it took me a bit more time to read through the texts, which means that I paused the video and read it.
+The slide I liked the most is the one showing what good/bad words should/should not be used in the title.
+By using this slide, he can bring the "good tiltle" flawless.
 - What's your opinion about the speech?
 Did he get his point across?
+    The topic is very interesting, and he brings his idea perfectly through the talk and well presented.
 - Was the presentation about a trascendental topic?
 Did it keep you glued to the screen?
+    Yes, I did.
+Analyse the popularity of TED talk without concering the content remind me that how one should market himself. :p
 - Is there anything you think the speaker missed, something he could improve or do yo have some to-do ideas for him?
+    The title.
+I can't see clearly the relationship between the title "Lies, Damed lies and statistics" with his talk.
+Maybe it's the result after the statistic, but I still don't like the title.

 ## Deliverables
 - Markdown file with your comments about the lecture.